MarinaIvanova-1/CV/README.md

 Excellent communicator

-During my career in academia I excelled at communicating my work to a wide variety of audiences.
-I have published seven research papers in leading scientific journals, I have presented results of my research at an international meeting in front of 200 scientists, I have routinely prepared written and oral reports summarising my findings.
-I have experience communicating complicated scientific concepts to non-scientists and I am comfortable using whatever communication tool is necessary to convey my point.
+During my career in academia, I excelled at communicating my work to a wide variety of audiences.
+I have published seven research papers in leading scientific journals and have presented results of my research at an international meeting in front of 200 scientists.
+I have routinely prepared written and oral reports summarising my findings.
+I have experience communicating complicated scientific concepts to non-scientists, and I am comfortable using whatever communication tool is necessary to convey my point.

-Problem solving
+Problem-solving

-I pride myself on my ability to problem solve.
-I believe my experience tackling big scientific questions and my ability to break down complicated problems into smaller more achievable tasks will help me to become a great software developer.
+I pride myself on my ability to problem-solve.
+I believe my experience tackling big scientific questions and my ability to break down complicated problems into smaller, more achievable tasks will help me to become a great software developer.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (July 2022 to November 2022)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+16-week full-time bootcamp where students learn the best practises of software development.
+I was awarded a scholarship from the Department of Education tht covered 100% of tuition fees.

-#### Your University / College (start_date to end_date)
+#### PhD, University College London (September 2012 to November 2016)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+Specialisation: Cancer biology, biochemistry and structural biology I won a scholarship from Cancer Research UK and Oversees Research Scholarship from UCL to cover tuition fees and living expenses.

+#### Specialist (equivalent to BSc followed by MSc), Lomonosov Moscow State University, Russia (September 2007 to June 2012)
+Diploma with Honours (GPA 4.8 out of 5)
+Specialisation: Biochemistry

 ## Work Experience